4lhc/Traffic-Management-System/README.md

 # Traffic-Management-System
-Control traffic lights based on the vehicle density at four regions of interest in a traffic intersection.
+Control traffic lights based on the vehicle density at four regions of interest at a traffic intersection.
 Live video stream obtained from here.

 ---